You love your job. But sometimes, just sometimes, you can get a little bored.

 Any quiet place will do, whether that’s an empty conference room in your office or around the corner in the park.
 Just 10 minutes of meditation can be a great way to achieve mindfulness, and fully recharge your creative energies: here’s a quick guide that explains how to go about it.

 Moving your body to a beat is guaranteed to make you smile and also burn off a little boredom.
 There are loads of apps and online courses to teach you to dance.
 We love Steezy for its video dance classes covering all sorts of contemporary genres.
 Or there’s Pocket Salsa for your smartphone, where you can learn to salsa in minutes.

-Or, if you’re really buzzing for a creative change, consider studying graphic design 3 months full-time or 9 months part-time at Shillington in New York, London, Manchester, Sydney, Melbourne or Brisbane.
+Or, if you’re really buzzing for a creative change, consider studying graphic design and take the 9 months part-time online graphic design course from anywhere!
 No experience required.